-By May 15: student decides on paper they intend to publish and the themes of the two courses.
+By May 15: Student decides on the paper they intend to revise for publication and the themes of the two courses.
 Student must select the three faculty committee members and invite them to serve in the student's committee.
 Do not wait until after the summer to compose the committee.

-May 15-August 15: student decides on the materials to be included in the two syllabi and the approximately 20-32 items in the annotated bibliographies (10-18 for each course).
+May 15-August 15: Student decides on the materials to be included in the two syllabi and the approximately 20-32 items in the annotated bibliographies (10-18 for each course).
 Student must dedicate the summer to read as much as possible.
 Student ought to start working on their annotated bibliographies, without which, they would not be able to make cogent choices for their syllabi.
 However, student should not assume that they will have access to their committee members during the summer.
 They should work on their own until the beginning of the Fall semester.